IRLL/reinforcement_learning_class/gym/README.md

 Two methods of using `MDPGridworld` gym environment?
 -------------------------
-**IMPORTANT:** Regardless which method you decide to use, ensure that the `Toy Text` environment collection is installed with your `gym` installation.
+**IMPORTANT:** This class requires the OpenAI `gym` installed.
+It specifically requires the `Toy Text` environment collection installed which should be included even with the minimal gym installation.

 1. [Importing `MDPGridworld` class directly from your python code](#direct)
 2. [Follow the steps in adding a new environment in gym](#steps)